Community Respiratory Team

 Hospital admissions rates from COPD were from the area that is covered by the Community Respiratory Team (Glasgow City) with the area of the health board that is not at present covered (Clyde localities).
 The sectors covered by the service demonstrated that total admissions from COPD were down by 1.5% compared with non CRT sectors admissions that were up 2.5%.

 Physiotherapists are ideally suited to enable patients to feel more confident in their own self-management of their condition through teaching breathlessness management and airways clearance techniques, providing rehabilitation, improving knowledge and working towards person centred collaborative goal setting.

 Similarly, physiotherapists possess the necessary skills and knowledge to react, assess and treat the acutely unwell respiratory patient safely within the home setting to avoid an unnecessary hospital admission.

-Future development of a 7-day service with extended working hours would maximise the results already demonstrated.
+Future development of a 7-day service with extended working hours and independent prescribing would maximise the results already demonstrated.

 Top three learning points

 1) The main barriers included recruiting a large team on temporary funding basis and streamlining the service with other existing respiratory services (hospital based respiratory nurses and pulmonary rehabilitation) to ensure agreed referral criteria for all community respiratory services and constructing a seamless pathway for all patients and referrers.
 An additional barrier was the engagement of referrers e.g. GPs into the service.
 Experience of the service, establishment and increased knowledge through targeted engagement sessions addressed this.
 The challenge of setting up a safe and effective service as an alternative to hospital admission was addressed by ensuring development, training, guidance and a support system to clinicians was in place.
 Shadowing of other respiratory services across England and Scotland was also beneficial